SEI-R-2-22/u2_lab_password_validator/README.md

 4. Bind the methods in the constructor.
 5. Display a message if the user's inputs are valid.

+### Bonus
+* Make sure passwords are at least 7 characters in length.
+* Make sure passwords includes a number and a special character.
+* Validate the email to make sure it includes an `@` sign.

 ## Resources

 - [Forms in React](https://facebook.github.io/react/docs/forms.html)